kahvecikaan/dodgeball_robot/README.md

 ### Robot and Playground Setup
 ![Robot setup](images/robot_setup.png)

-*Fig 1: The basic setup showing the robot with attached ArUco marker for position tracking and the calibrated playground coordinate system.*
+*Fig. 1: The basic setup showing the robot with attached ArUco marker for position tracking and the calibrated playground coordinate system.*

 ### Active Collision Detection and Dodging
 ![Robot detecting a collision](images/collision_detection.png)

-*Fig 2: The system detecting a potential collision and issuing a dodge command to the robot.
+*Fig. 2: The system detecting a potential collision and issuing a dodge command to the robot.
 The blue trajectory shows the predicted path of the ball, with the red warning indicating collision risk.*